risingwavelabs/risingwave/docs/meta-service.md

 - **Table & Materialized Views**: Definition of tables & materialized views along with the columns on them.
 - **Source**: User-defined external data sources.

-To execute a DDL statement like `CREATE` or `DROP TABLE`, the front-end sends an RPC to meta node and waits the updated catalog to take effect.
+To execute a DDL statement like `CREATE` or `DROP TABLE`, the frontend sends an RPC to meta node and waits the updated catalog to take effect.

 ### Storage